Haggle1996/RevolutionPack/NOTES.md

 - Pitchblende spawns along with uranium
 - Disabled all of enviromine except for food rotting, mineshafts, and torches burning out
 - Harder Wildlife seasonal affect on crops is removed (controlled by Hunger Overhaul)
+- Reenabled the Orechid and Orechid Ignum
+- Removed Natura Barley and Cotton crops, and related recipes
+- Crop growth is now affected by seasons and biome, and is generally 10x slower.
+However, you can now build greenhouses or plant underground.
+Planting indoors will improve crop growth performance when conditions are not ideal.